wrp/wrp.github.io/_posts/2020-02-20-succinct-err-messages.md

 says it does), then the usage message is an error message and belongs on stderr.
 If the message is normal output that belongs on stdout, then no error occurred and the exit code should be 0.
-These are the only two internally consistent
-positions:
+There are a few options, none of which are any good:

 {% highlight sh %}
-echo "usage: mytool [options]" >&2; exit 1   # error
-echo "usage: mytool [options]";     exit 0   # not an error
+echo "usage: mytool [options]";     exit 0   # bad: no indication of an error echo "usage: mytool [options]" >&2; exit 1   # bad: usage statement cannot be easily paged echo "usage: mytool [options]";     exit 1   # worse: pathological failure with no error message
 {% endhighlight %}

 Mixing stdout with a non-zero exit is not just sloppy; it